-The fact is, dogs are dying younger than they used to.
+It’s a sad fact that dogs are dying younger than they used to.
 They’re getting more cancers and other chronic diseases than ever before.
 Do you wonder why that’s happening?

 Well … there are a few mistakes dog owners make, that may harm their dogs.
 It’s with the best intentions … and they’re often things your veterinarian recommends!
-But you might be able to make some changes.
-They’ll improve your dog’s chances of a longer, healthier life.
+But you might be able to make some changes that’ll improve your dog’s chances of a longer, healthier life.

 Mistake #1 Vaccinating Puppies Too Young

 So, your new 8-week old puppy is the cutest thing ever … and you want to make sure you keep him safe.
 But the typical approach of vaccinating him every two weeks isn’t the best way to do that.

 Sure, you want to make sure he doesn’t get parvovirus or distemper.
 But there’s a trade-off … between the risk of disease and the risk of over-vaccinating your puppy.
 And this is why it’s #1 on the list of mistakes dog owners make.
 Over-vaccinating your puppy can damage him for life.

 The risks include lifetime chronic diseases.
 Problems like allergies, arthritis, digestive disease, autoimmune disease … and even cancer.
 So, ideally … you want to minimize the number of vaccines your puppy gets.

 The conventional practice is to vaccinate puppies every two weeks or so until 16 weeks old.

 Your puppy only needs one vaccination at the right time to be protected from disease!
 So instead of vaccinating over and over again … follow the recommendation of veterinary immunologist Ronald Schultz PhD.

-… only one vaccination for parvo, distemper and adenivorus … between the ages of 12 and 16 weeks
+- Only one vaccination for parvo, distemper and adenivorus … between the ages of 12 and 16 weeks

 Mistake #2 Repeating Vaccines Unnecessarily

 You probably get a vet reminder every year to bring your dog in for his vaccines.
-We found out 60% of vets are still vaccinating dogs annually.
+As many as 60% of vets are still vaccinating dogs annually.
 And that’s really dangerous for your dog!
 Over-vaccination can cause lifelong problems for your dog … like autoimmune disease, cancer and other chronic conditions.

-Dr Schultz (yes, him again – told you!) … proved with his research that most dogs are protected for life by the shots they got as puppies.
+And it’s also completely unnecessary.
+Dr Schultz proved it with his research.
+Most dogs are protected for life by the shots they got as puppies (1).

 Vaccines for diseases like distemper and canine parvovirus, once administered to adult animals, provide lifetime immunity.Ronald D Schultz PhD

 Now … some vets charge exhorbitant fees for titers.
 (Perhaps because they’d rather keep vaccinating your dog every year?)
 You don’t have to pay them.
 Instead, ask your vet to draw the blood and give you the sample.
 Mail it yourself to Hemopet, where a distemper plus parvo titer currently costs $55.

 Titers can also be useful when your groomer, boarding kennel or trainer asks for vaccine records.
 Many of them will accept titers as proof your dog is protected.
-And if they don’t, we suggest finding a different provider!
+And if they don’t, you might want to find a different provider!

 Mistake #3 Giving Combo Vaccines

 Combination vaccines are also called polyvalent vaccines.
 Monovalent vaccines only contain one virus.
 Polyvalent vaccines contain many viruses … and bacteria too.
 These combinations are usually shown on your vet statement as DHLPP, DHLPPC, DA2LPPC, and so on.
 Many holistic vets call these polyvalent vaccines whombo combos.
 And these same holistic vets strongly advise against giving them.

 Unless you’ve firmly told your vet no, thank you, your dog has probably received a combination vaccine or two in his lifetime.
 Conventional vets … and lots of shelters and rescues … do it because it’s easier (and cheaper) than splitting the shots up into individual ones.
 And it means your dog will almost certainly get more vaccines than he actually needs.

 For example, when you see the ‘L’ in the names above, that’s Leptospirosis.
 A vaccine you probably didn’t want to give … because it’s high risk and doesn’t work very well.
 Any many dogs have lifestyles that don’t expose them to lepto risk … but it’s in the cocktail your dog got!

 But the worst thing of all … is the assault on your dog’s body.
 Injecting all these different viruses (or bacteria) at once isn’t safe!
 Your dog’s immune system is supposed to handle one virus.
 Not 5 or 6 at the same time!
 It’s already risky giving just one vaccine.
 Many holistic vets will tell you … combo shots have much higher rates of adverse reactions.
 That’s especially true in small dogs and puppies.

 So ask your vet not to give them.
 If your vet doesn’t carry monovalent vaccines … you may need to buy them yourself.
 But it’s worth it to protect your dog from harm!